steveicarus/iverilog/tgt-blif/README-BLIF.txt

     iverilog -tblif -o<path>.blif  <source files>...

-The source files can be Verilog, System Verilog, VHDL, whatever Icarus Verilog supports, so long as it elaborates down to the limited subset that the code generator supports.
+The source files can be Verilog, SystemVerilog, VHDL, whatever Icarus Verilog supports, so long as it elaborates down to the limited subset that the code generator supports.
 In other words, the files must be structural.